IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-4.md

 ### Step 4

-Now the helper functions have been written, go back to `Scrap()` function and uncomment the following two lines:
+Now the helper functions have been written, go back to `Scrape()` function and uncomment the following two lines:

 1. `format.FormatStars(&stars)`
 2. `format.FormatPrice(&price)`